zbhavyai/simple-contacts-api/README.md

-# A simple demo of API for Quarkus
+# GraphQL API and Subscriptions demo

-A very simple GraphQL API and GraphQL Client for contacts stored on local postgres database.
+A very simple GraphQL API and GraphQL Client for contacts stored on a local postgres database.

 ## Dependencies